Inconnu08/android-ratingreviews/README.md

 ### Motivation

 There was no visual 5 star rating system right off the bat when I needed for a project.
-Special thanks to the chart libraries where I took inspiration from.
+Special thanks to the chart libraries where I took some inspiration from.

 ### License
 ```